HighCoders-bit/NASSCOM-VSD-DIGITAL-SOC-DESIGN-FROM-RTL-TO-GDSII/README.md

 RISC-V Assembly Code (Left): We start with a snippet of assembly code written for the RISC-V architecture.
 Each line represents a low-level instruction, demonstrating the fundamental operations the CPU is designed to execute.
 Implementation in Hardware Description Language (Bottom): This section displays the implementation of the picorv32 CPU core using a Hardware Description Language (likely Verilog or SystemVerilog).
 It demonstrates how the assembly instructions are translated into logical operations and register transfers within the CPU's architecture.
 Parameters for configuring the core's features (like enabling counters or cache) are also visible.
 Physical Layout (Right): This represents the actual physical layout of the picorv32 CPU core, visualized using a tool like "qflow."
 Different colors and labels represent various circuit elements like logic gates (AND2X2, BUFX2), flip-flops (DFFPOSx1), and interconnections.
 This layout dictates how the transistors and wires are arranged on the silicon die to implement the CPU's functionality.
 Key Takeaways: The image illustrates the intricate link between software and hardware in CPU design.
 Starting from high-level code, we traverse down to the physical realization of a RISC-V core, showcasing the different levels of abstraction involved.
 This visual representation helps in understanding how CPU design choices in the hardware description language translate into the physical layout of the silicon chip.
+## SKY L3 From software applications to Hardware